anne-urai/lab_wiki/DataCollection.md

 * Data from experiments run in the lab should be stored on the J-drive: `WORKGROUPS/FSW/PROJECT-NAME`.
 Anne will request access for you at the start of the project.
 The J-drive can be accessed from the lab computers: when you are logged in with your account, you should see the J-drive appear next to other network drives.

 #### Accessing the J-drive on your own computer:
+a) Cyberduck
-- download the [Cyberduck](https://cyberduck.io/download/) software (see [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Clusters/ALICE%20Cluster/#HDataTransfer) and [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Facilities/LIBC%20MRI%20Scanner/#HExportPACStoJ-Drive) for more setup instructions.
+- Download the [Cyberduck](https://cyberduck.io/download/) software (see [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Clusters/ALICE%20Cluster/#HDataTransfer) and [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Facilities/LIBC%20MRI%20Scanner/#HExportPACStoJ-Drive) for more setup instructions.
 * After you have downloaded Cyberduck, start a new connection:
   * choose **sFTP**
   * Server: sftpgw.leidenuniv.nl